 something that is relaxing and that you enjoy.
 It may be reading, walking, or deep

-If you think you are at an increased risk for heart disease because of stress in your
+If you think you're at an increased risk for heart disease because of stress in your

-life, talk with your health care provider.
-He or she may recommend counseling, classes,
+life, talk with your healthcare provider.
+They may recommend counseling, classes,

 or other programs to help you lower your stress level and your risk for heart disease.